sviperll/argo/README.md

 Tooling and libraries needs language stability.
 Java is a prime example of highly developed ecosystem.
 And it's firmly based on promise of backward compatibility and gradual changes.

-Good language should be simple and minimal.
+Good language should be simple and minimalistic.
 Language shouldn't have features that can be removed.
-Minimal language is easy to learn and it puts little mental burden during programming.
+Minimalistic language is easy to learn and it puts little mental burden during programming.
-Many successful languages are really minimal.
+Many successful languages are really minimalistic.
 Language simplicity is still subjective, so it comes down to personal judgment and taste.
+I consider Scheme, C, Standard ML to be really minimalistic languages.
+Java, Haskell 98 and Javascript and maybe Python and Rust are more complex, but reasonably minimal.
+OCaml, GHC Haskell, Command Lisp and Ruby are reasonably complex.
+And at last C++, in my opinion, is unreasonably complex.

 But language shouldn't stagnate.
 Language changes should be possible.
 This means that language's changes should be proactively planned for.